New Versions of Gradient Temporal Difference Learning: Review of GTD algorithm

 Based on this objective function,~\cite{sutton2009fast} developed GTD2.
 The reader is referred to~\cite{sutton2009fast} for more details.
-After~\cite{sutton2009convergent}, some different interpretations were developed based on saddle-point perspectives.
-They are briefly presented before proceeding to different versions of GTDs.
+After~\cite{sutton2009fast}, some different interpretations were developed based on saddle-point perspectives.
+Before proceeding, they are briefly presented in the following subsections.